Inari Sámi people: Culture

 Unlike most of other Sámi groups, Inari Sámi didn't historically practice large-scale reindeer husbandry.
 The more descriptive feature of Inari Sámi culture was fishing and hunting.
 Fishing lost its importance because Lake Inari was being overfished in the 20th century.
 The main hunting game was Finnish forest reindeer, but their numbers collapsed in the 18th century.
 Inari Sámi moved between winter and summer homes, though this practice disappeared quite early.

 Inari Sámi mythology had some of the same gods as Finnish mythology did.
 Most important of them was Äijih, who had similar characteristics as Finnish Ukko had.
 Other gods included Piäiváž and Čäcialmai.
-Holy sites of Inari Sámi (Sieidi) were often on islands of Lake Inari.
-Most important of them was Ukonsaari.
+Holy sites of Inari Sámi (sieidi) were often on islands of Lake Inari.
+Most important of them was Äijih.
 Only men were allowed to go into these holy sites, though women could go in if they dressed as men.

 The Inari Sámi costume is seen as an important part of their identity, and it has been used in the Inari area uninterruptedly.
 The background of costumes is black or dark-blue with red, yellow and green used in the decor.
 Traditionally there was a winter garment (peski) which was made out of reindeer coat, but it has largely been replaced with modern snowmobile suits.